 - In communities where there are architectural constraints, it could allow for solar where otherwise not possible.

 - It would possibly be a more durable roof with a longer warranty than a traditional asphalt shingle roof.

-– We really know nothing about it including:
+We really know very little about it including:

 - Price – We believe the Tesla solar tiles are very likely to have a premium over asphalt roof plus traditional solar modules

 - Electrical interconnection – Safely concealing the interconnecting electrical conductors will be a difficult design challenge for Tesla

 - Building integrated solar technology has lower energy production as there is no or limited airflow beneath the modules/tiles.
 Solar photovoltaics produce more power when they are cold, less when they are hot.